jwwtc/sn/README.md

 - `sn members`: Show the netowrk's members.
 - `sn follow [user]`: Follow the posts of a specific member.

-Details can be found on the associated manual page.

 ## License

 This project is licensed under the [MIT License](https://github.com/jwwtc/sn/blob/master/LICENSE).

 ## Acknowledgments

 - [Git](https://git-scm.com/) - Distributed version control system